Pumpkin Seed Brittle: Butter

 the buttered baking sheet.
 If you want a thin brittle, then while

-the brittle is still very hot, use gloved hands to stretch the brittle until you
+the brittle is still very hot, use two forks to stretch the brittle until you

 get the brittle to how thin you want it.
 Do this by gently pulling the edges of